evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Infotainment

 You can choose between two sound systems on the SKODA Enyaq iV80.
-With the Sound system, you get four amplifier channels and four speakers with a max system output of 80 watts.
-With the Canton Soundsystem, you get eight amplifier channels and 12 speakers with a max system output of 550 watts.
+With the Sound system, you get four amplifier channels and eight speakers with a max system output of 80 watts.
+With the Canton Soundsystem, you get eight amplifier channels and ten speakers with a max system output of 550 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the SKODA Enyaq iV80 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The models is equipped with 2 USB-C connections as standard.
 As an option you can get additional 2 USB-C connections.
 ## Lights

-Headlights based on LED Matrix technology are available as an option.
+The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.

 <figur>